nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 <br><br>
 * We identify at least 4 introductions to the UK, some with onward community transmission
 <br><br>
-* Many introductions into the U.S. to date, resulting in local transmission chains in multiple states
+* There have been a number of travel-related cases linking Iran with other parts of the world
 <br><br>
-* Link between the Grand Princess cruise and the ongoing outbreak in Washington state, USA
+* There have been many introductions into the U.S. to date, resulting in local transmission chains in multiple states
+<br><br>
+* The outbreak continues to grow in Washington state; some cases are closely related to those from the Grand Princess cruise ship
+<br><br>
+* There is local circulation of COVID-19 in California
+<br><br>
+* Social distancing measures should be enacted swiftly to prevent further spread
 </div>
 ```